-As such, it exists to promote the Catholic faith to the world, and the majority of the stories on the site have a decidedly religious slant.
+In review, Vatican Radio exists to promote the Catholic faith to the world, and most of the stories on the site have a decidedly religious slant.
 That said, VR is not overly evangelical in its reporting.
-While the majority of the articles on VR focus on day to day matters concerning the Vatican, and the Pope, they do carry some non-religion world news as well.
-These non-religious articles are factual and presented, with a minimum of religious bias.
-In comparison to other religion based news sources VR is, on the whole, well written, informative, and well presented.
-Unfortunately, Media Bias / Fact Check judges news sources primarily on factual content and bias in reporting.
-Faith based reporting, by its nature, contains an inherent bias, and presents information that is not verifiable by standard fact checking methods.
-For this reason, VR is rated Questionable.
-(D. Kelley 4/8/2017)
+While the majority of the articles on VR focus on the day-to-day matters concerning the Vatican, and the Pope, they do carry some non-religion world news as well.
+These non-religious articles are factual and presented with a minimum of religious bias.
+Compared to other religion-based news sources, VR is, on the whole, well-written, informative, and well-presented.